tonetheman/js13k_2022/readme.md

     - bad guys can continue to move in the bg?
     - goes back to instruction setup screen

+- BUG: bad guys need to be near or always hitting goal
+    - adjust randomness to only land them in that area

+- BUG/FEATURE: a bug if a player comes down over a rocket
+    - the rocket can stick and stop moving

+- MUST: need graphics for rockets?
+    - if not i need particles at least i think?

 - MUST: garden implementation
     - MAYBE THE GARDEN IS GOOD
     - and the evil things are taking away from it